rossmcomer/TOER-Store/README.md

 To view your past order you must complete an order with a valid account created with the sign-in portal.
 Upon completing an order, visit the profile section from the menu in the top right of your screen.

-Thank you for using my app!
+Thank you for demoing my app!